wp-plugins/template-provisioning/readme.txt

 = Installation =

-1. Download and unzip the plugin files (bigbig\_template\_provisioning.zip)
+1. Download and unzip the plugin files (bigbig-template-provisioning.zip)
-2. Move the 'bigbig\_template\_provisioning' folder into your '/wp-content/plugins/' directory.
+2. Move the 'bigbig-template-provisioning' folder into your '/wp-content/plugins/' directory.
 3. Activate the plugin through the Wordpress Admin 'Plugins' page.
 4. Modify your theme, per the usage instructions below.